- Bayer in Japan

-Bayer competes on the merits of its products and services and firmly supports the existence of free and open markets.
+OUR COMMITMENT: Bayer competes on the merits of its products and services and firmly supports the existence of free and open markets.
 We strictly adhere to the laws designed to promote and protect competition.

 2. We act with integrity in all our business dealings.

-Bayer does not tolerate corruption and will refuse any business opportunity that involves any form of bribery.
+OUR COMMITMENT: Bayer does not tolerate corruption and will refuse any business opportunity that involves any form of bribery.
 We never offer or give a benefit to try – or even give the appearance of trying – to wrongfully influence someone else’s decision or action.

 3. We balance economic growth with ecological and social responsibility.

-Bayer endeavors to develop, produce and sell products in a safe and sustainable way that meets the needs of our employees, customers and society, and protects the environment.
+OUR COMMITMENT: Bayer endeavors to develop, produce and sell products in a safe and sustainable way that meets the needs of our employees, customers and society, and protects the environment.
 Responsible business practices are the foundation of our activities.
 We are committed to meeting all health, safety and environmental laws and industry standards in every aspect of our business.

 4. We observe trade controls that regulate our global business.